Highland Park Peace Project

 Heroes

-Enterprises that choose not to do business with the leading public-facing manufacturers of Assault Weapons are our HEROES.
-Whether you are a large enterprise or concerned individual, make a difference by doing your business with our Heroes.
+Companies that choose not to do business with the leading public-facing manufacturers of assault weapons are our heroes.
+Whether you are a large enterprise or concerned individual, make a difference by doing your business with our heroes.

 The Truth Revealed